nus-cs2103/website-base/admin/project-scope.md

 ##### [Individual] Expectations on Features

+* You are expected to add at least one feature to the product.
 * ==One big feature can earn you more marks than multiple small features.== %%Reason: When grading your work for depth and completeness, only your biggest feature you will be considered.%%
 * At lest one feature should be end-user visible and end-user testable. %%Reason: If your feature cannot be identified and tested by the testers, we will not be able to give marks for the quality assurance of that feature.%%
 * The features should fit with the rest of the software (and the target user profile) and should have the consent of the team members.. %%You will lose marks if you go 'rogue' and add features that don't fit with the product.%%